Exercise normal safety precautions. Look out for suspicious behaviour. Monitor the media and other sources for information on local conditions. See

 More information: Dual nationals

-The Islamic holy month of Ramadan is expected to occure between early May and early June 2019.
+The Islamic holy month of Ramadan is between 6 May and 5 June 2019.
 It is illegal to eat, drink or smoke in public between sunrise and sunset during Ramadan in the UAE, including in private vehicles.
 During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.

 Dress and behaviour